Bijection Between Point-Hyperplane Anti-Flags of $V(n, 2)$ and Non-Singular Points of $O^+(2n, 2)$: Abstract

 \section{Abstract}

-We give a bijection between the point-hyperplane antiflags of $V(n, 2)$ and the non-singular points of $V(2n, 2)$ with respect to a hyperbolic quadric.
-With the help of this bijection, we give a description of the strongly regular graph $NO^+(2n, 2)$ in $V(2n, 2)$.
-We also describe a graph in $V(2n, 2)$ that was recently defined by Stanley and Takeda in $V(n, 2)$.
+We give a bijection between the point-hyperplane antiflags of $V(n, 2)$ and the nonsingular points of $V(2n, \allowbreak 2)$ with respect to a hyperbolic quadric.
+With the help of this bijection, we give a description of the strongly regular graph $NO^+_{2n}(2)$ in $V(2n, 2)$.
+We also describe a graph with respect to a hyperbolic quadric in $V(2n, 2)$ that was recently defined by Stanley and Takeda in $V(n, 2)$.
+Similarly, we give a bijection between the point-hyperplane antiflags of $V(n, 3)$ and the nonsingular points of one type in $V(2n, 3)$ with respect to a hyperbolic quadric.